-Parisa Barani is an award-winning Iranian American Canadian film director.
-Born and raised in Tehran, she immigrated to Vancouver at the age of 16, and eventually settled in Los Angeles.
+Parisa Barani is an award-winning queer Muslim Canadian Iranian film director.
+Born and raised in Tehran, she immigrated to Vancouver at the age of 16.

-She is one the participants of 2019/2021 Universal Directors Initiative.
-Barani is the recipient of the 2016 Tribeca Film Institute Sloan Grant, as well as a grant from the Neda Nobari Foundation.
-She was shortlisted and semi-finalist for the 2017 Sundance Screenwriters Lab, 2019 Sony Pictures Television Diversity Program and 2020-2021 NBC Female Forward/Emerging Director program.
+2021-23 ViacomCBS Emerging Directors Program, the 2019-2021 Universal Directors Initiative and 2021 Creative Capital’s On Our Radar and a recipient of the 2016 and 2019 Tribeca Film Institute Sloan Grant and a grant from Neda Nobari Foundation.
+She has been shortlisted and semi-finalist for Sundance Screenwriters Lab, NBC Female Forward/Emerging Director program and Creative Capital Award.

 In addition to filmmaking, Barani has curated and spoken on panels at SXSW and San Francisco State University.
 She teaches at the Youth Cinema Project’s Latino Film Institute and programmer at Outfest LGBTQ Film Festival.
 She is a graduate of AFI’s Directing Workshop for Women and SITI’s Theatre Intensive Training at Skidmore College, where she was mentored by the legendary Anne Bogart.
 She is fluent in English and Farsi.